donny-dynamite/Process-Injection/README.md

 --------------------------------------------------------------------------------------------------------

-Classifying different Process Injection attacks, is typically based on the Execution technique (though not always so obvious).
+Classifying different Process Injection attacks, is typically based on the Execution technique (though not always so obvious)

-Trying to categorise/differentiate various techniques that constitute each attack can be difficult, as each stage has numerous techniques that can be mixed and matched in various combinations.
+Trying to categorise/differentiate various techniques that constitute each attack can be difficult, as each stage has numerous techniques that can be mixed and matched in various combinations

-It must be useful somehow, I'm just not sure how...
+This information must be actually useful somehow right?
+I'm just not sure how... 🤷‍♂️

 **Waiting Thread Hijacking via Module Stomping**